mohammedfajer/notes/docs/GAP5006 Game Dyanmics/tutorial-ue5/week2.md

     - Finally for the constructor, we need to tell the **projectile movement component** what it needs to move!
 This will be our root component (the collision component).
 The function you need is **`SetUpdatedComponent()`**.

 6. Add the **`FireInDirection()`** function code, in **Projectile.cpp**.
-Because you pass in the direction you want to fire in, this is as simple as setting the velocity in the projectile movement component to be the normalised direction multiplied by our speed.
+Because you pass in the direction you want to fire in, this is as simple as setting the velocity in the projectile movement component to be the normalized direction multiplied by our speed.

 7. Build the project to check the code is valid.
 Run the program to open the UE5 Editor.